ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 * **Templating**: The YARPP templating system gives you advanced control of how your results are displayed.
 * **An advanced and versatile algorithm**: Using a customizable algorithm considering post titles, content, tags, categories, and custom taxonomies, YARPP finds related content from across your site.
 [Learn More.](http://wordpress.tv/2011/01/29/michael-%E2%80%9Cmitcho%E2%80%9D-erlewine-the-yet-another-related-posts-plugin-algorithm-explained/)
 * **Related posts in feeds**: Display related posts in RSS feeds with custom display options.

+The Yet Another Related Posts Plugin is the most popular Related Posts plugin for WordPress, encouraging Discovery and Engagement since 2008.

 This plugin requires PHP 5, MySQL 4.1, and WordPress 3.3 or greater.
 See [the FAQ](http://wordpress.org/plugins/yet-another-related-posts-plugin/faq/) for answers to common questions.